 Gwat-Yong Lie, PhD

 Dr. Gwat-Yong Lie joined the faculty in fall 1996, after 11 years at Arizona State University.
-Dr. Lie teaches courses in direct practice.
+She taught courses in direct practice in the Helen Bader School of Social Welfare.

 Dr. Lie has done research and published in the areas of homelessness, child welfare, multicultural competence, and women's issues - particularly Asian-American women.
 Her clinical experience includes group work with adult survivors of incest, and rape counseling and advocacy.